kyleschechter/HoopHeroes/notes.md

 -Add a "Top Team" and "Top Player" display on the home page before signing in/up -Add a Scouting Report for players, works like comments.
 Other coaches can see / submit a scouting report for a player

+REVIEW:
+-Understand the issue/objective
+-Wire frame / sketch out user stories / flow of application -Models first
+-Highest up first (User)
+-Write tests first
+-Happy path = All data and code is where it needs to be -Frequent commits, detailed/meaningful commit messages.
+What is the inent of this change?